RomanIlchenko1308/RomanIlchenko1308/README.md

 # Hi there 👋, I'm Roman

+As an engineer with a passion for both Mechanical and Software Engineering, I bring a unique combination of skills to the table.

 As a Mechanical Engineer with 5+ years of experience in the design and manufacturing of automotive components, I am passionate about leveraging my skills in data visualization and web development to optimize the performance of complex mechanical systems.

 I have 3+ years of experience using Python and JavaScript to develop GUI and web applications for data analysis and visualization.
 I also have experience using C and C++ to speed up FEA simulations and optimize the performance of mechanical systems.

 My achievements include leading a team of engineers in the successful completion of a major project and receiving recognition for my contributions to product innovation.

 As Benjamin Franklin once said, "An investment in knowledge pays the best interest," and I believe that continued learning and growth are key to success in any field.

 I also believe, as Jocko Willink says, that "Discipline Equals Freedom," and I bring a disciplined and focused approach to all of my work.